 3. Civil society and social movements

 Bangladesh has seen many innovations in aid to civil society over the decades, and ARC has been learning with our partners the Manusher Jonno Foundation from their 20 years of financial and organizational support to over 200 NGOs, community-based groups, and social movements working on a range of human rights, inclusion, and equality issues.
 Watch a short film about their work on the rights of women, workers, indigenous people, people with disabilities, children, and marginalized and stigmatized communities (trans people and sex workers) – as well as transparency, citizen participation, and accountability in public life.
 ARC’s Naomi Hossain is also involved in broader public debates about the lessons from and future of Bangladesh’s large and effective NGOs.

 4. Accountability in the apparel industry

 The apparel industry has been one of Bangladesh’s success stories, but despite making major contributions to economic growth, workers’ rights remain weak.
 The Rana Plaza industrial disaster of 2013 spotlit the crisis of workers’ rights, drawing attention to chronically dangerous working conditions, repression of workers’ freedom to organize, and how international brands and the government were never held accountable for protecting workers’ basic rights.

-In her work on corporate accountability and workers rights, ARC’s Judy Gearhart has been examining the role of transnational civil society action on workers’ rights in the apparel chain, working with the Bangladesh Center for Workers’ Solidarity to learn from their experiences.
+In her work on corporate accountability and workers’ rights, ARC’s Judy Gearhart has been examining the role of transnational civil society action on workers’ rights in the apparel chain, working with the Bangladesh Center for Workers’ Solidarity to learn from their experiences.
+This research has been published in an Accountability Working Paper on transnational organizing in apparel supply chains.